fbpx

 Lunette

-Designed and developed by founder, Heli Kurjanen, lunette is on a mission to break period and sex taboos.
-Cups are made with soft, medical grade silicone which is BPA and chemical free and come in multiple colors.
+Designed and developed by founder Heli Kurjanen, lunette is on a mission to break period and sex taboos.
+Cups are made with soft, medical-grade silicone, which is BPA and chemical-free and comes in multiple colors.

 Hello

 Founded by registered nurses Mary Bond and Robyn McLean, these cups are made from the highest quality medical-grade TPE (thermoplastic elastomer) available.
-They’re hypoallergenic and recyclable and are free of silicone, rubber, latex, and BPAs.
-While providing various different sizes and colors, a unique feature of this brand is they offer a cup for individuals who may have a low cervix.
-They also donate a portion of their proceeds to various programs and support numerous global nonprofits through their Hello Kind program.
+They’re hypoallergenic, recyclable, and free of silicone, rubber, latex, and BPAs.
+While providing various sizes and colors, a unique feature of this brand is they offer a cup for individuals who may have a low cervix.
+They also donate a portion of their proceeds to various programs and support numerous global non-profits through their Hello Kind program.

 OrganiCup

-OrganiCup holds 3 tampons worth and can be worn for up to 12 hours.
-Made of 100% soft medical-grade silicone.
+OrganiCup holds three tampons worth, can be worn for up to 12 hours, and is made of 100% soft medical-grade silicone.
 Comes in three sizes.
-As most of the eco period brands in this guide Organic Cup has partnered with numerous organizations to help remove the stigma around menstruation, to help educate, and to donate products to those most in need of period products.
+Like most of the eco period brands in this guide, Organic Cup has partnered with numerous organizations to help remove the stigma around menstruation, to help educate, and to donate products to those most in need of period products.

 Rael